Jan-Kerschbaum/Parec/README.md

 3. 🚀 Run the following command to start the application: `docker-compose build` ➡️ `docker-compose up`
 4. Open a web browser and go to http://localhost:9200.
 The frontend should now be running.

+ℹ️ All necessary dependencies are indicated in the [requirements.txt](parec-backend/requirements.txt) file.

 ***
 ## ⚙️ Usage <a name="usage"></a>